aiven/aiven-docs/docs/products/opensearch/concepts/os-security.md

     pre-defined roles, and create new roles and assignments, but some pre-defined roles cannot be changed or deleted.
--   All service users defined before enabling OS Security management are included in OpenSearch\'s internal users, with the attribute `provider_managed: False`.
+-   All service users defined before enabling OS Security management are included in OpenSearch's internal users, with the attribute `provider_managed: False`.
 However, the users `avnadmin` and `os-sec-admin`, are still managed by the service platform and have the attribute `provider_managed:true`.
 While service platform